WildernessLabs/Documentation/docs/Meadow/Meadow.Foundation/Libraries_and_Frameworks/Micro_GraphicsLibrary/index.md

 ---
 layout: Meadow
-title: Meadow Micro Graphics Library
+title: Meadow µGraphicsLibrary
-subtitle: Using the lightweight, MCU-optimized Meadow.Foundation micro GraphicsLibrary with Meadow.
+subtitle: Using the lightweight, MCU-optimized Meadow.Foundation µGraphicsLibrary with Meadow.
 ---

 [el Jorge to populate]